30 - 60 mins

 A gastric balloon can help you reach your long-term weight loss goals.
 It is a non-surgical device that helps with weight loss.
 In this procedure, a surgeon puts a deflated balloon into your stomach via your food pipe.
 Once in the stomach, they will then inflate the balloon with salt water.
-The inflated balloon takes up around 1/3 of the stomach, meaning that you need to eat less food to feel full.
-This results in you losing weight as you start to eat less food over time.

 30 - 60 mins